-Prerequisite: PSYC 2500 or PSYC 2700 and acceptance to Teacher Education or approval of instructor.
+Prerequisites: PSYC 2500 or PSYC 2700 and acceptance to Teacher Education or approval of instructor; ECED 2999 or SPEC 2999.
 Application of psychological principles, theories, and methodologies to issues of physical, cognitive, affective, and social development of the young child in school settings, especially ages three through eight.
 (Successful completion of 20 hours of field experience required).